Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 If you want to do the setup manually, please follow the [instructions](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area) described by Adyen to set up notifications in your live Customer Area.

 > Note: HMAC verification is enabled by default.
-You could use "ADYEN_ENABLE_HMAC_SIGNATURE=false" environment variable to disable the verification feature.
+You could use "enableHmacSignature=false" environment variable to disable the verification feature.

 ### Fallback in case `metadata` is not available